 Primers are sort of like insurance for your makeup.
 Although they often perform many jobs, like smoothing, concealing, protecting and prepping, their main role is to keep your makeup on longer and give your skin a smooth, flawless finish.
 Any fading, bleeding or blotchiness that can occur throughout the day can usually be prevented with the use of a little bit of primer under your foundation.
 Better yet, many primers now are also infused with SPF, so they help keep your skin protected from UV rays while lending radiance.

 In addition to a face primer, eye primer is a must in any makeup routine.
 Think about it: What’s worse than creating a perfect masterpiece on your eyes, only to have it crease, fade or smudge just an hour or so later?
 Eye primer is quick and easy to swipe on and makes a world of difference in the pigment and longevity of your shadow.
 Our pick for an eye primer that creates a crease-free base and dries invisibly is the Urban Decay Eyeshadow Primer Potion.

 Types of Face Primers

 Blurring PrimersBlurring primers — like the Valentino Beauty V-Lighter Face Base Primer and Highlighter — often use light-reflecting technology to create a soft-focus effect that airbrushes flaws, making them easier to cover.
 We also love the Maybelline New York Face Studio Master Prime Primer Base, a drugstore beauty buy that holds up all day, and at less than $8, won’t break the bank.

-These rainbow shades erase skin concerns by using the concept of the color wheel — where shades on the opposite side of the wheel cancel each other out — to craftily conceal your complexion issues.
-We recommend the YSL Beauty Nu Tone Corrector — the golden shade is our favorite for improving dullness and dark spots.
+These rainbow shades erase skin concerns by using the concept of the color wheel — where shades on the opposite side of the wheel cancel each other out — to conceal your complexion issues.
+Try the YSL Beauty Nu Tone Corrector in the golden shade to improve dullness and dark spots.